 Popular Dhokra Artifacts

-Most Popular themes for this art form are Durga, obviously the most revered deity in Bengal.
+The most popular themes for this art form are Durga, obviously the most revered deity in Bengal.
 Followed by Ganesha playing various musical instruments and sometimes Krishna.
 Then there are various animals that are carved out.
 If you have the patience to sit and pick through the heaps of pieces in these shops, you can create your own small zoo with these animals.
-Jewelry items like pendants, bangles and earrings are also crafted out of brass using the same style.
+Jewelry items like pendants, bangles, and earrings are also crafted out of brass using the same style.
 Then there are utility items like pen stands and various boxes that are crafted.
 There are depictions of the daily life of a common tribal household.
 You can get a set depicting the various things that women do every day, from combing their hair to cutting vegetables to reading and playing.

 Some idols would make you think that the artists create a world from their vision and these remains would someday become the basis for establishing this era by some future generations.

-The Bankura horse is the most famous art piece of this region.
+The Bankura horse is the most famous art piece in this region.
 With its sharp long ears, it stands out and is almost like the signature of this region and its art.
 You would see this horse not only in brass but also in miniature to giant sizes in terracotta in almost every street in the town.
 These horses are always there in pairs; made in pairs and sold in pairs.
 You can get this horse pair in brass, in terracotta, and on the conch shell.

-Conch Shell Artifacts
+Conch Shell Artifacts – Amazing Art Mart of Bishnupur

 Conch Shell Bangles

 The narrow Sahkari bazaar has many tiny shops that sell conch shell merchandise.
 You would be able to see the artists carefully chiseling the conch shells to create various items.
 Some of them are national award winners.
-And hence come to places like Dilli Haat or trade fair at Pragati Maidan on an invitation.
+And hence come to places like Dilli Haat or the trade fair at Pragati Maidan on an invitation.
 While they are thrilled about visiting Delhi, they were not particularly happy with the sales.

 You might have heard of Baluchari Sari’s, where the stories of Ramayan and Mahabharata are woven into the silk.
 This is one of the centers for this art form.
 The designs they say are inspired by the designs on the walls of terracotta temples.
 The whole process is still manual.
 And is done at small units that produce about 2-3 Sari’s a week.
 Now I always knew about Baluchari.
 But the boards on the streets said Baluchari and Swarnachari and I was curious to find out about this new version of the better-known Baluchari.
 After talking to a couple of artisans I figured out that if the weave is done using silk thread it is called Baluchari and if it is done using gold thread, it is called Swarnachari.